CINDY GORDON, PhD, LPC, ATR-BC

 Cindy is a licensed professional counselor and a board-certified art therapist.
 She works with women facing the challenges of depression, trauma, relationship, communication and anger issues, body image, grief, anxiety, and life transitions.

-Cindy works with clients using both verbal psychotherapy and non-verbal methods (art therapy, photography, and writing).
+At Colorado Women’s Center, Cindy works with clients using both verbal psychotherapy and non-verbal methods (art therapy, photography, and writing).
 Her clients have found art-making, such as collage, painting, drawing, poetry, as well as photography, productive methods to reduce stress, promote self-awareness, and gain insights about themselves.
 In terms of psychotherapy she uses an eclectic approach, combining psychodynamic, cognitive-behavioral and mindfulness elements.
 She also has a deep interest in sharing an existentialist perspective, so clients will explore how they make meaning in their lives, and how they may do so in the future in a way that is consistent with their core values.

 In addition, Cindy has a certification in Animal-Assisted Psychotherapy, and works with animals in therapy which, she believes, fosters the healing and growing process.
-She is also a Certified Eating Disorder Intuitive Therapy (EDIT) therapist, which enhances her work with people dealing with self-esteem, body image issues and eating disorders.

 Cindy is also an adjunct faculty member in the Art Therapy department at Naropa University.
 She enjoys doing supervision with graduate students and professionals.